taunsquared/taunsquared.github.io/_open-lab-notebook/00-intro.md

 "The Cuttle Shuttle: Behavior and Learning in Predatory Sepia officinalis (Cephalopoda)".
 Presented at the 2017 CephsInAction & CIAC meeting "Cephalopod Science from Biology to Welfare", Heraklion, Crete.
 {% include video provider="youtube" id="CHrMDdK78Sk" %}

+## Videos

+An introduction to the Sainsbury Wellcome Centre for Neural Circuits and Behaviour.
+{% include video provider="youtube" id="Hw2PpkREBVE" %}

 ## Projects